-To better satisfy our clients' testing needs and to continue our development of industry-leading perforating solutions that maximize reservoir inflow performance, JRC has expanded its testing capabilities with an award-winning Advanced Perforating Flow Laboratory.
-The lab houses multiple leading-edge testing vessels with inflow monitoring and evaluation technologies allowing the study of deviated and horizontal completions, high-and ultrahigh-temperature reservoirs, high- and ultrahigh-pressure reservoirs, unconsolidated reservoirs, oil and gas reservoirs, extreme pressure differentials, and chemical intervention treatments.
-No other facility in the world comes close to the advanced capabilities of the JRC APFL.
+To better satisfy our clients' testing needs and to continue development of industryleading perforating and completion solutions that maximize reservoir inflow performance, JRC has expanded its testing capabilities with an award-winning Advanced Perforating Flow Laboratory.
+The lab houses multiple leading-edge testing vessels with inflow monitoring and evaluation technologies, allowing the study of deviated and horizontal completions, high- and ultrahightemperature reservoirs, high- and ultrahighpressure reservoirs, unconsolidated reservoirs, oil and gas reservoirs, extreme pressure differentials, and chemical intervention treatments.
+No other facility in the world comes close to the advanced capabilities of JRC's APFL.

-The Jet Research Center Advanced Perforating Flow Laboratory (APFL) was awarded the Hart Energy's Meritorious Award for Engineering Innovation in 2016.
+Jet Research Center's Advanced Perforating Flow Laboratory (APFL) was awarded the Hart Energy's Meritorious Award for Engineering Innovation.